eclipse-4diac/4diac-ide/README.md

 For building 4diac IDE simple run

-   mvn install
+   `mvn install`

 in the root directory of 4diac IDE source code.
-After the build completes you can finde 4diac IDE packages for Windows, Linux and MacOS in the directory:
+After the build completes you can find 4diac IDE packages for Windows, Linux and MacOS in the directory:

-   plugins/org.eclipse.fordiac.ide.product/target
+   `plugins/org.eclipse.fordiac.ide.product/target`

-More information on how to build, run and extend 4diac IDe can be found in our [Building 4diac IDE Documentation](https://www.eclipse.org/4diac/en_help.php?helppage=html/development/building4diac.html)
+More information on how to build, run and extend 4diac IDE can be found in our [Building 4diac IDE Documentation](https://www.eclipse.org/4diac/en_help.php?helppage=html/development/building4diac.html)

 ## Links